 - Length of service

-To receive the benefits offered through the VA’s healthcare package, veterans must be enrolled in the VA healthcare system.
-To enroll, you must fill out an application, called the VA Form 10-10EZ, Application for Health Benefits.
+Veterans must be enrolled in the VA healthcare system to receive benefits.
+You must fill out an application, called the VA Form 10-10EZ, Application for Health Benefits to enroll.

-The application will be used to determine whether your service qualifies for VA benefits and whether your veteran status places you in one of the priority groups eligible for healthcare.
+The application will be used to find out your priority level and whether your service qualifies for you for benefits.